CI/CD Pipeline Best Practices for Modern Teams

 Data Synthesis and Privacy

-With the Global AI & Data Privacy Act of 2025, copying production data into test environments is both illegal and dangerous.
+The regulatory landscape has permanently altered how teams handle test data.
+With the Global AI & Data Privacy Act of 2025, copying production data into testing environments is both a legal liability and a reputational risk.
+Modern pipelines integrate data synthesis as a first-class stage.

 2. Shift-Smart Testing: The Intelligence Layer